Moulya002/Moulya002.github.io/README.md

 # My-Portfolio

 This repository contains the source code for my personal portfolio website.
-The portfolio showcases my projects, technical skills, and experience in Data Science, Artificial Intelligence, and Cloud Computing.
+The portfolio which showcases my projects, technical skills, and experience in Data Science, Artificial Intelligence, Statistics, Calculus and SQL.

 ## Highlights